initBasti/initBasti.github.io/_posts/2020-10-19-video-4-linux-:-the-basics.md

 Then there is **chroma subsampling** which reduces the total amount of pixels storing color information by reusing the color information of neighboring pixels.
 Important about this transformation is that we keep all the brightness information because our eyes are much more sensitive to brightness than to color (the Y'CbCr color model is very useful for that case).
 Common pixel formats for chroma sub-sampling are 4:4:4, 4:4:2 & 4:2:0 [\[10\]](https://en.wikipedia.org/wiki/Chroma_subsampling#How_subsampling_works), The first number describes how many pixels per row are used for sampling (horizontal length), the second number describes how much color information is stored in the first line, and the third number indicates how many color changes are recorded from the first to the second line.
 For example in 4: 4: 2, we get the colors from a width of 4 pixels and keep all color information from the first line, but only store 2 color information from the second line and use the above color value for the discarded values.
 We therefore reduce the color information by 2/8, while 4: 2: 0 would reduce the color information to 50%.

-A simple way to reduce the size of an image is to reduce only the [**bit depth**](https://en.wikipedia.org/wiki/Color_depth) of the image, which describes how many different levels of brightness from red to green and blue can be stored in a single pixel, for example: 24-bit color information can store 2 ^ 8 (256) tones of each RGB color, resulting in about 16 million different color combinations at 3 bytes per pixel in size.
+A simple way to reduce the size of an image is to reduce only the [**bit depth**](https://en.wikipedia.org/wiki/Color_depth) of the image, which describes how many levels of brightness from red to green and blue can be stored in a single pixel, for example: 24-bit color information can store 2 ^ 8 (256) tones of each RGB color, resulting in about 16 million different color combinations at 3 bytes per pixel in size.
 If you reduced this color information to a total of 16 bits (5 bits per color, 1 bit for transparency with 32768 color combinations), you could save 1/3 of the total size.

 The techniques mentioned are lossy algorithms which lose information when the size is reduced.
 There are also lossless algorithms that mainly perform statistical analysis on images to find and remove redundancy.
 They are great when we can't afford to lose information from the picture (for example for medical pictures / videos).
 However, they require significantly more storage space, which is why most of the known video processing operations use lossy algorithms.